 A copy of the University's appeals policy and procedure, together with the appeal form, is available here.

-The information set out in our Academic Misconduct Guide here is general guidance for Falmouth University students.
+The information set out in our Academic Integrigty and Misconduct Guide here is general guidance for Falmouth University students.
 It should not be seen as a definitive statement of the University's Academic Misconduct policy and procedure.

 A copy of the University's Academic Misconduct policy and procedure, is available here.